Cattn/meta-vision-glasses/README.md

 # Meta Vision Glasses (Name Pending)

 Let your glasses see for you!
+This tool allows you to get responses from images, text, and videos sent directly from your Meta Rayban glasses!

 ---

 ## 🚀 Installation

 > It is highly recommended to use a virtual environment (venv).

 1. Install dependencies: